Top 15 Venture Capital Firms Investing in Software

 Image of FUSE - Top VCs in Software

 FUSE is a Seattle-based venture capital firm that backs early-stage software companies.
-They provide foundational capital to businesses primarily in the Pacific Northwest, with a focus on enterprise technology.
+They focus on providing foundational capital and support to businesses primarily in the Pacific Northwest.

 • Geographical presence: Seattle, Washington

-• Notable portfolio companies: Carbon Robotics, Icertis, Auth0, Apptio, Smartsheet
+• Notable portfolio & network companies: Carbon Robotics, Icertis, Auth0, Apptio, Smartsheet

 • Portfolio size: 47 investments